 It is of great help if children have been taught to manage buttons, laces and zips before starting school.
+Gender neutral uniform:
-Boys grey trousers/shorts, white plain or school logo polo shirt, red school logo jumper, plain black/grey/white socks.
-Girls grey skirt/pinafore dress or trousers, white plain or school logo polo shirt, red school logo jumper or logo cardigan, plain black/grey/white socks or plain grey/red/black tights.

-Footwear Sensible dark coloured shoes are preferred for both boys and girls.
-Trainers and opentoed sandals are not suitable.
+Grey trousers/shorts or grey skirt/pinafore dress White plain or school logo polo shirt Red plain or school logo jumper or cardigan Plain black/grey/white socks or plain grey/red/black tights.
+Red checked summer dresses in the summer term Footwear Sensible dark coloured shoes are preferred for all.
+Trainers and open-toed sandals are not suitable.
 Children in Rainbows are also required to have a pair of Wellington boots in school.
 These should be clearly named and clipped together with a clothes peg.
-PE, Games and Swimming Rainbows black shorts, red short sleeved t-shirt with school logo, plimsolls.
-Years 1 - 4 black shorts, red short sleeved t-shirt with school logo, plimsolls and trainers.
-In the winter a tracksuit or long sleeved top to be worn over shorts/t-shirt when outside.
-P.E. clothing should be kept in a drawstring bag.
+PE, Games and Swimming All year groups:

+Black shorts, red short sleeved plain or school logo T-Shirt, Trainers.

+In the winter a dark coloured tracksuit or long sleeved top to be worn over shorts/t-shirt when outside.
+No football kits.
 All children swim during the summer term and will need a costume and towel.
-No goggles are permitted.
-The office sells school red PE bag, book bag, water bottle and school logo red sun hat.
+No goggles are permitted. \The office sells school red PE bag, book bag, water bottle and school logo red sun hat.
 PLEASE ENSURE ALL CLOTHING AND BELONGINGS ARE NAMED.